Cataracts in Dogs: Symptoms, Causes, and Treatment

 Can you fix cataracts in dogs without surgery?

 No, surgery is the only proven way to restore the vision lost through cataracts.
-While some eye drops and supplements can help manage the inflammation and slow down the progression, they’re not full treatments.
+While some eye drops and supplements can help manage inflammation and slow progression, they’re not full treatments.

-How quickly do dogs go blind with cataracts?
+How quickly do dogs go blind with this condition?

 The progression can be as quick as a few weeks or as slow as several years.
 It will depend on the underlying cause.